mwenge/voidrunner/README.md

-This is the disassembled and [commented source code] for the 1983 Commodore 64 game Voidrunner by Jeff Minter.
+This is the disassembled and [commented source code] for the 1987 Commodore 16/Plus 4 game Voidrunner by Jeff Minter.

-A version of the game you can play in your browser can be found at [https://voidrunner.xyz].

 ## Requirements